-6. Procedures - booking accommodation
+6. Procedures-booking accommodation

 Accommodation costs must be kept to a minimum.
-Team Members travelling for the Climate Centre should book hotels equivalent to 3-star accommodation.
+Team Members should book hotels equivalent to 3-star accommodation.
 Exceptions may be permitted when you need to stay in a certain hotel due to security reasons; or when you need to stay in a hotel where a conference is taking place (e.g. presenting/preparation).
-Please request Budget Holder approval for any exceptions.
+Please request budget holder approval for any exceptions.